 There are lots of ways to fund your retirement and it’s easy to feel overwhelmed if you’re just getting started.
 Participating in an employer-sponsored plan, such as a 401(k) or 403(b), is one of the easiest ways to save, especially if your company offers matching contributions.

-If you’re not eligible to participate in plan through your company, you can always chip in money to a traditional or Roth IRA.
+If you’re not eligible to participate in a plan through your company, you can always chip in money to a traditional or Roth IRA.
 Traditional IRAs offer tax-deductible contributions while Roth IRAs give you a tax break when it’s time to start making withdrawals.
 Self-employed individuals and small business owners also have additional options in the form of a SEP or SIMPLE IRA.

 Related Article: Get Started With Retirement Planning